 Participants in the film are holding images of loved ones who were victims of violence in the Watts community.
 (Photo by Adrianne Murchison.)

-At the Atlanta screening, Soenen said that during a police ride-along in Watts he witnessed three shootings and one killing in just a few hours, none of which made the news.
-That experience prompted him to buy 20 iPhones and return to the community, asking 200 people, including residents, gang members and sex workers to document their everyday lives.
+At the Atlanta screening, Soenen said that during a police ride-along in Watts, he witnessed three shootings and one person die in just a few hours, none of which made the news.
+That experience prompted him to buy 20 iPhones and return to the community, asking 200 people, including residents, gang members and sex workers, to document their everyday lives.
 While only 20 accepted, their participation opened the door to many more voices.

-Soenen later turned to his friend, former CNN journalist Suzanne Malveau, and together they brought the project to the Aspen Institute.
+Soenen later turned to his friend, former CNN journalist Suzanne Malveaux, and together they brought the project to the Aspen Institute.
 King said it was in Aspen that she first saw the film.

 Following the screening, King and hip-hop artist Tip “TI” Harris moderated an onstage discussion with film participants, along with Soenen and Malveaux.